ShashankKumarSaxena/PDA/docs/index.rst

-..
-PDA.py documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
+.. pda.py documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PDA.py
+Welcome to pda.py
 ===========================

 .. image:: /images/snake.svg
 .. image:: /images/snake_dark.svg

-PDA.py is a modern, easy to use, feature-rich, and async ready API wrapper for PDA.
+pda.py is a modern, easy to use, feature-rich, and async ready API wrapper for pda.

 **Features:**